RobRendell/gTove/README.md

 * Start side menu open for GMs, closed for players?
 * If I can get raycast to accurately detect a click on a labelSprite, make clicking name label open the rename UI.
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
-* Button to toggle between flat and standee mini in the miniature editor screen.
 * Apparently, dragging minis on iDevices pans the camera as well
-* Support players dropping maps and minis onto the tabletop?
 * Prevent adding bundle contents to bundles of your own?
 If it's allowed, need to handle the fact that (because of the shortcut hack) selecting a bundled scenario doesn't select the corresponding (shortcuts to) maps and minis.
 * When loading a Drive bundle, check if the bundle already exists in the user's Drive.